 Section VI WEAPONS

+(Amended - Effective July 18, 2017)

-No member of the Will-Cook-Grundy-Kendall County Origin and Cause Fire Investigation Task Force; shall carry or conceal a firearm on his or her person unless he or she is a (full-time law enforcement officer authorized by their law enforcement agency as a sworn peace officer, or sworn arson investigator within their jurisdiction), will carry any type of firearm or weapon during; any task force response callout, or while conducting task force follow-up investigations, or during training classes representing the task force.
+No member of the Will-Cook-Grundy County Origin and Cause Fire Investigation Task Force shall carry or conceal a firearm on his or her person unless he or she is a (full-time law enforcement officer authorized by their law enforcement agency as a sworn police officer, or as a sworn peace officer/arson investigator within their jurisdiction).

-The only time a task force member may carry a firearm in an official capacity as a task force member is within their designated jurisdiction having authority being dually sworn within that jurisdiction as a sworn arson investigator and or sworn law enforcement officer within their jurisdiction or as authorized by a valid ILEAS agreement with that community.

-(Exception applies to full-time law enforcement personnel (Federal /State/County/local law enforcement investigators, in accordance with their authority as a sworn law enforcement official within their jurisdictional authority.)

-(b) No firearm or weapons will be carried by any Task Force, M.A.B.A.S Division Arson Investigator without the consent of the jurisdiction having authority over the incident; (lead investigative agency, lead police investigator and chief of police having jurisdictional authority over the incident or who have a valid ILEAS Agreement with the jurisdiction having authority.
+The above authorized task force member in accordance with the 20 ILCS 2910/1 Peace Officer Fire Investigation Act may carry a firearm in an official capacity enroute to a Task Force investigation scene, on the scene of a Task Force fire investigation, returning from a Task Force fire investigation, and in accordance with their agency assigned/sworn jurisdictions rules / policies.
+No Task Force sworn peace officer/arson investigator is granted or authorized under any circumstances and strictly prohibited from carrying any firearm in view or concealed firearm as a Task force member off duty in any capacity in accordance with this policy and procedure.

+(b) No non-sworn peace officer/arson investigator or task force team member is to carry or possess, on the Task Force investigation scene, any weapons of any type.
+This includes members that may have a valid Illinois State having valid FOID and concealed carry permit.

-(c) All Will-Cook-Grundy-Kendall Origin and Cause Task Force members having the authority to carry a weapon (firearm) must provide the Task force will verification by the agency granting your authority a copy of a minimum a yearly range qualification by a certified range officer from that agency granting
+(c) All Will-Cook-Grundy Origin and Cause Task Force members sworn peace officer/arson investigator having the authority to carry a weapon (firearm) must be in compliance and current with all Federal, State, and local law enforcement requirements annual including weapons qualifications, annual use of force policies, constitutional law up-dates and crises intervention training that apply to the carrying of a firearm / weapon as specified by the Illinois Governmental law Enforcement Training Standard Board.

-that authority pursuant to all applicable Illinois Statues in conjunction with the standards and requirements established by the Illinois Governmental Law Enforcement Training Board..
+All training, weapons qualification records as required by the Illinois Law Enforcement Training Standards Board are to be kept within their respective departments/jurisdiction(s).
+It is the responsibility of the sworn peace officer, law enforcement officer, sworn peace officer/arson investigator, and their perspective jurisdictions to maintain individual training, records, liability, worker compensation insurance, and any other training or authorization requirements associated with the lawful carrying of a firearm under this policy.

+The Will-Cook-Grundy County Origin and Cause Fire Investigation Task Force Executive Board Officers, or the Board of Trustees assumes no liability under this policy.
+All liability for the peace officer/arson investigator is assumed by the agency having lawful jurisdictional authority for all members who are assigned, sworn as peace officer/arson investigators under their auspice.

 (d) Use of force: The use of force will be restricted to that amount

-of force in accordance with the approved use of force continuum that is reasonable and necessary to affect and arrest, prevent bodily harm to any member of the Task Force or general public present in the performance of their duty.
+of force in accordance with the approved use of force continuum that is reasonable and necessary to affect and arrest, prevent great bodily harm to any member of the Task Force or general public present in the performance of their duties.

 Whenever a Task Force member in the performance of his duties is required to use force in accordance with the Use of Force Continuum against another person to affect an arrest, in self-defense to prevent great bodily harm to himself, or another Task Force member or for the safety and protection of the public as a whole.